Diffusion Geometry: Computing Diffusion Geometry from Data

-Formulae for computing all the other objects in Section \ref{section_theory} follow straight from their definitions, and are deferred to Appendix B (section \ref{appendix implementation}).
-The Python code is available at github.com/Iolo-Jones/DiffusionGeometry.
+Formulae for computing all the other objects in Section \ref{section_theory} follow straight from their definitions, and are deferred to Appendix B (Section \ref{appendix implementation}).
+The Python code is available at \url{https://github.com/Iolo-Jones/DiffusionGeometry}.
+We outline this approach to computing 1-forms in Algorithm \ref{alg:1forms}, using formulae referenced from Appendix B (Section \ref{appendix implementation}).

-This approach to representing and computing forms as tensor products of eigenfunctions was developed for Riemannian manifolds in \cite{berry2020spectral} as \q{spectral exterior calculus} (SEC).
+This approach to representing and computing forms as tensor products of eigenfunctions is based on Berry and Giannakis' \q{spectral exterior calculus} (SEC) on Riemannian manifolds \cite{berry2020spectral}.
 The authors used the fact that simplifications like the above exist to derive formulae for computing the Hodge Laplacian on 1-forms.
 In the special case of Riemannian manifolds, the computation of diffusion geometry can be seen as an extension of the SEC programme to other objects in Riemannian geometry, as well as higher-order forms.

-These Laplacian eigenfunctions are, in the above sense, the most natural choice for representing objects in diffusion geometry but computing them has $\ord(n^3)$ complexity (from diagonalising an $n\times n$ matrix), which may still be prohibitively expensive in some cases.
+These Laplacian eigenfunctions are, in the above sense, the most natural choice for representing objects in diffusion geometry but computing them has $\ord(n^3)$ complexity (from diagonalising the $n\times n$ matrix in Algorithm \ref{alg:DM}), which may still be prohibitively expensive in some cases.
 We could choose other bases to allow faster approximate computation of diffusion geometry, but this will be explored in future work.